 I am local to the Tasman Nelson region and have been working with EM Technologies for the last 15 years.
 I have a developed a range of probiotics, mineral supplements and fermented super foods from my experiences with EM. www.dhondtandsons.co.nz

-With the Bokashi Systems I have strong belief that by recycling our house organic scraps in an effective way, we can improve soil fertility and decrease water pollution in the our local region.
+With the Bokashi Systems I have strong belief that by recycling our house organic scraps in an effective way, we can improve soil fertility and decrease water pollution in our local region.

-I share the vision for 5000 Bokashi Bucket system users in our region and to coordinate the recycling of this organic matter into local Community Gardens and the Bokashi liquid into our municipal waterways.
+I share the vision for 5000 Bokashi Buckets system users in our region and to coordinate the recycling of this organic matter into local Community Gardens and the Bokashi liquid into our municipal waterways.

 All the smalls streams add to the river and end up in Tasman Bay ;). (via the sewage water treatment)